KonstantinMack/sx-copy-market-maker/README.md

 3. **Filter**: Order is checked against configured filters (sport, market type, odds range, etc.)
 4. **Modify**: Odds and stakes are adjusted according to configuration
 5. **Execute**: Copied order is signed with EIP-712 and submitted to the exchange
-6. **Track**: Order lifecycle is monitored for fills, cancellations, and settlements
+6. **Track**: Order lifecycle is monitored for fills and cancellations